eugenwintersberger/pnitools/doc/source/cli_tools/mcaops.rst

    specifies the name of the data object storing the channel index or bin center data.
 For *FIO* files this is the name of a column within the file and for *NeXuS* files this is the path to a one dimensional field.
+   This option has no effect if the data is read from standard input.

 .. option:: -b, --bins